 To apply for funding, download and complete the reclaim form.
-The reclaim forms and proof of payment must be received by 16 March 2018 to allow enough time for a purchase order to be raised before the end of the financial year.
+The reclaim form and proof of payment must be received by 16 March 2019 to allow enough time for a purchase order to be raised before the end of the 2018 to 2019 financial year.

 Read the guidance on assessing the health screener diploma to find out about: